A Different Approach to Content Strategy and Justification

 Then, it asks the same question about Communication Support.

 This isn’t a nuanced nicety.
-We’ve discovered this simple shift creates better content.
+We’ve discovered this simple shift results in more effective content.
+It brings greater clarity to content priorities.
+It informs HOW to create quality content.
 But it also shifts the ways people consider the value of content.

 So, the simple Knowledge Delivered framework and sequence looks like this: